 Some list tuition only and do not include room and board

-Direct costs or billable directly by the college must include: tuition, fees, room and board.
+Direct costs are billable directly by the college and must include: tuition, fees, room and board.

 Total Cost of Attendance should also include: books, supplies, travel, personal expenses, health care (if applicable)

-Each uses different language to describe what is being offered
+Each university uses different language to describe what is being offered